-You can generally get at least some job if you want to.
-There are all sorts of firms and attorneys (worker's compensation, insurance defense, personal injury, employment, intellectual property, real estate, tax, solo practitioners) who need some help at various points in time.
+You can generally get at least some type of job if you want to.
+There are all sorts of firms and attorneys (workers’ compensation, insurance defense, personal injury, employment, intellectual property, real estate, tax, solo practitioners) who need help at various points in time.
 There are lots of these jobs out there.
 It is work and it will not pay well, but it is there.
-I have seen countless big firm attorneys and others take these jobs so they have something to do – and this often makes a lot of sense when there is nothing else out there.
+I have seen countless big-firm attorneys and others switch law firms to take jobs like these, just so they have something to do.
+This often makes a lot of sense when there is nothing else out there.

-This is always an option.
-There are always jobs.
-If you are "cast out" of the high class because you do not have any money (i.e., portable business) then you need to go back to associating and working with people who will have you.
-They will likely not be as "classy" and have the same high-class habits (i.e., quality of work) or associate in the same high-class circles (i.e., work with important clients) but they will have work for you.
+If you are "cast out" of the high class because you do not have any money (i.e., portable business), then you need to go back to associating and working with people who will have you.
+They will likely not be as "classy" or have the same high-class habits (i.e., quality of work) or associate in the same high-class circles (i.e., work with important clients), but they will have work for you.
 You can always move up to a larger and better firm if you do well there.

 You can also take contract work.
-Many attorneys spend their careers doing this – even after years of having worked in a major law firm as associates.
+Many attorneys spend their careers doing this, even after years of working in major law firms as associates.
 You can often make a good living as a contract attorney.

 Many attorneys also start their own law firms.
-This is very common.
+This is very common, but also very risky.

-First, most attorneys I know who have started their own law firms after time in a larger law firm do not do that well at it.
+Most attorneys I know who have started their own law firms after time in a larger law firm do not do that well.
 Why would they?
 They were let go from their existing firms due to a lack of business.
-How on earth do they expect to suddenly start getting business without the resources, name and support of a larger law firm?
+How on earth do they expect to suddenly start getting business without the resources, name, and support of a larger law firm?
 This is about as nonsensical as it gets.
 However, starting a law firm with a partner who can generate more business could lead to greater success.

-If you do not have that, at a minimum you must have a "niche" and have a business idea for your practice.
+If you do not have that, at a minimum you must have a "niche" as well as a business idea for your practice.
 All it takes is just one good idea.
-I have seen some attorneys become FABULOUSLY RICH with some good ideas about a certain type of lawsuit to file, or certain type of client to go after.
-It can be done and is quite common – but you need an idea.
+I have seen some attorneys become FABULOUSLY RICH with good ideas about a certain type of lawsuit to file or a certain type of client to go after.
+It can be done and it is quite common.
+But you need an idea.

 Just hanging out a shingle is a very, very risky proposition when you are coming from a major law firm with nothing else to offer.
 It is very hard to get people to pay.
-It is very hard to get clients to come to you – and there are a myriad of issues you better be ready for.
-No one cares if you are a great brief writer, or went to Cornell Law School out in the real world.
+It is very hard to get clients to come to you, and there are numerous issues you better be ready for.
+No one cares if you are a great brief writer or went to Cornell Law School out in the real world.
 They have problems they need solved.

 It is better to start and try your hand at your own firm, though, than to quit practicing law altogether.